BlockBuilder57/XB2AssetTool/README.md

 add_subdirectory(path/to/3rdparty/XB2AssetTool)
 ```

 Thanks to CMake, this one line is all you need in order for everything like include path and dependencies to be set up in your project:
 ```cmake
 target_link_libraries(MyCoolProject xb2core)
 ```

+Doxygen generated documentation packages will be available soon.